expo/expo/docs/pages/update-spec/introduction.md

   }
   ```
   * If the `branchname` manifest filter is included, it MUST equal the `branchName` in the `manifest.updateMetadata`.
-* `expo-server-defined-headers`  is an [expo-sfv](expo-sfv.md) dictionary.
-It is defines headers that a client MUST store and include in every subsequent [request](#request).
+* `expo-server-defined-headers` is an [Expo SFV](expo-sfv.md) dictionary.
+It defines headers that a client MUST store and include in every subsequent [request](#request).

-  * For example, during a rollout we require a client to send back a stable token: `expo-server-defined-headers: expo-rollout-token="token".
+  * For example, when rolling out an update, we require a client to send back a stable token: `expo-server-defined-headers: expo-rollout-token="token"`.
 * `cache-control` We recommend `cache-control: private, max-age=0`, but the only requirement is that it is a reasonable time frame.
 Please keep in mind that `updates` should be expected to be regularly created and the cache policy should not block this.

 ### Manifest

 The body of the response MUST be a `manifest`.
-A `manifest` which is defined as a JSON conforming to the following description:
+A `manifest` is defined as JSON conforming to the following description:

 Let an `Asset` be the JSON:
 ```